In ocean freight, LCL shipping stands for Less than Container Load or groupage.

 Cargo being sent via LCL shipping are facilitated by a non-vessel operating common carrier, also known as an NVOCC.
 NVOCCs reserve full containers from shipping companies based on traffic volume forecasts to different destinations.
 They are then able to offer space in the containers for small LCL shipments at a reduced rate compared to FCL shipping.

-LCL shipments to major ports occur weekly or bi-weekly.
+LCL shipments to major ports occur weekly or fortnightly.
 Shipments to secondary ports are less frequent and may run every two to three weeks depending on the destination.
 This will sometimes result in a waiting period for the container to be filled.

 When shipping to secondary ports, your cargo may be offloaded at a transshipment point, where it will wait for more cargo to fill the container before continuing to its final destination.
 Understanding its timeline and how LCL shipping works may help prevent unexpected problems.